benwei/gitm/ReadMe.md

 ## Abstract
-This is a simple script to archive less keyboard input while using git and git flow.
+This is a simple script to type without full branch name while using git flow.

 ## Install
 * Preparation